Heinrich-Barth/sit-down-and-play/README.md

 Your app should now be running on [localhost:8080](http://localhost:8080/).

-The application will make use of the local data files using `ENV` variables.

 `PORT` sets the app's port (8080)

 Card data and images *are not part of this project* and you will have to provide them.
 Checkout [README_development.md](README_development.md) for more information about this.